blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/web3auth.md

 interface Web3AuthOptions extends Web3AuthNoModalOptions {
     /**
      * web3auth instance provides different adapters for different type of usages.
-If you are dapp and want to
+If you are a dapp and want to
      * use external wallets like metamask, then you can use the `DAPP` authMode.
      * If you are a wallet and only want to use you own wallet implementations along with openlogin,
      * then you should use `WALLET` authMode.